-In any case, at some point it was decided that the Big Jim gorilla mold would not be reused, and so Beast Man was given a unique sculpt and made to be in scale with other MOTU figures.
+In any case, at some point it was decided that the Big Jim gorilla style body would not be used, and so Beast Man was given a unique, updated sculpt.
 This 1981 Mark Taylor B-sheet shows a synthesis of his earlier designs into an all-new beastly character with simian features.
 In this B-sheet he is called Beast Man, but he had previously been given the working name of Tree Man:

 In this version we see a call out for the familiar color scheme of orange fur with red armor.
 But it appears from the first mini comic (“He-Man and the Power Sword”) that Beast Man’s color scheme was originally dominated by red, like the predecessor bear and gorilla designs.
 Perhaps they were still playing with color options at this point.

 Here is how he would have looked if he had been colored like the toy:

 The first mini comics featured cross sell artwork closely patterned after the prototype figures and B-sheet designs.
 The cross sell artwork that made it onto the back of the packaging was usually (but not always) closer to final.

-This prototype Beast Man (below) shows the finalized sculpt and color scheme.
+This late stage prototype Beast Man (below) shows the finalized sculpt and color scheme.
 Note the compass element on Beast Man’s armor, the spikes around his neck, and the spiked weapon on his hand – all elements from previous Mark Taylor designs.

 The name “Beast Man” may have been consciously or unconsciously borrowed from the Beastman figure from Mattel’s Flash Gordon line.